 Neem Twigs have been used by thousands of people for hundreds of years as an extremely effective method of total oral hygiene.

-Ginger is a exceptional astringent wash for the teeth while lemon is a good whitener.
+- Ginger is an exceptional astringent wash for the teeth while lemon is a good whitener.